hezhongq/UTMarketplace/doc/sprint0/PB.md

 As a user, I want to be able to keep multiple listings in a cart/”My Orders” section.
 ● CoS: Ensure that user’s orders don’t get reset every time they leave website As Catherine I do not want to see a messy list
-● CoS: Ensure that user has ease of access
+● CoS: Ensure that the website looks clean and the listings are shown properly

 ## Priority: Low